 As Brian noted, companies have the data and know the next step is personalization, but need to identify ways to implement this data in meaningful ways for the consumers.
 Companies tend to fall short on personalization and rely on trial and error to determine which personalization is meaningful, which can be risky and require heavy resources.
 Rokt’s machine learning treats each customer individually, ensuring advertisers serve the most valuable and relevant message and offer every time, improving the customer experience.
 Learn more about Rokt Ecommerce here.

 In 2020, people spent more time on their phones than in front of their TVs, and panelists agreed this is where the future of the industry lies.
 Moving into 2021, we expect an even stronger push towards digital channels, especially as marketers feel pressured to show greater returns on investment.

 The steady shift of consumer attention to digital platforms has hit an inflection point with advertisers, forcing them to now turn to digital to seek the incremental gains in reach and revenues which are disappearing in traditional media advertising.
 This shift, along with the death of the cookie and the increased demand for personalization, will need to be taken into account by CMOs and industry leaders.
-If brands want to succeed, they must be digital-first, have identity systems to provide personalization at scale, and have the infrastructure set up to deliver relevant and meaningful experiences to their consumers.
-Post-crisis, leaders in the industry will need to be more data-oriented, adopt a growth focus, and understand their customers on a 1:1 basis and the speed with which brands can transform will determine their success.
+If companies want to succeed, they must be digital-first, have identity systems to provide personalization at scale, and have the infrastructure set up to deliver relevant and meaningful experiences to their consumers.
+Post-crisis, leaders in the industry will need to be more data-oriented, adopt a growth focus, and understand their customers on a 1:1 basis and the speed with which companies can transform will determine their success.